Skip to main content

 Wise Business

-Excellent for most non-resident companies.
-Accepts UK Ltds, US LLCs, and HK companies with clean formation docs.
+A widely used option for non-resident companies including UK Ltds, US LLCs, and HK companies with clean formation docs.
 Works well for multi-currency collection and Stripe/PayPal payouts.
-Slower onboarding but high acceptance rates for well-documented entities.
+Onboarding is slower than some EMIs, and acceptance is not guaranteed — well-documented entities with clear business activity fare best.

 Mercury

-Best for non-resident US LLCs.
+A strong option for non-resident US LLCs.
 US-based, FDIC-insured, and designed for tech startups including foreign-owned ones.
 Requires a US EIN and clean LLC operating agreement.
 Strong integration with Stripe, Brex, and Gusto.
+Acceptance depends on nationality and business profile.

 Relay (US)